Grandparents DNA Test

 - The biological grandfather must participate in the test

-For a paternity search between exclusively a grandfather and a grandson, we advise you to use the Y Chromosome test
+For a paternity search between exclusively a grandfather and a grandson, it is advisable to use the Y Chromosome test

 - The biological grandmother must participate in the test

-For a maternity search between a grandmother and her grandchildren, we advise you to use mitochondrial DNA test
+For a maternity search between a grandmother and her grandchildren, it is advisable to use mitochondrial DNA test

-For a paternity search between the grandmother and a granddaughter, we advise you to use the X Chromosome test
+For a paternity search between the grandmother and a granddaughter, it is better to use the X chromosome test

 - One or more children can participate in the test